UoM-Data-Science-Platforms/gm-sde/projects/041 - Kontopantelis/README.md

 | 2022-04-06 | Vision          | 341912     |  13406 (3.92%)   |   13375 (3.91%)   |
 LINK: [https://github.com/rw251/.../conditions/chronic-kidney-disease/1](https://github.com/rw251/gm-idcr/tree/master/shared/clinical-code-sets/conditions/chronic-kidney-disease/1)

-### Allergy to certain medications codes
+### Allergy to ACE inhibitors

-This list contains any code that indicates a diagnosis of an allergy - TO CERTAIN MEDICATIONS ONLY - FOR RQ041.
+This list contains any code that indicates an allergy to ACE inhibitors.
 Developed manually from reference coding table in GMCR.
 #### Prevalence log

 By examining the prevalence of codes (number of patients with the code in their record) broken down by clinical system, we can attempt to validate the clinical code sets and the reporting of the conditions.
 Here is a log for this code set.
 The prevalence range `% - %` suggests that this code set is well defined.

+update:

 | Date       | Practice system | Population | Patients from ID | Patient from code |
 | ---------- | --------------- | ---------- | ---------------: | ----------------: |